kalwiggins/keywords-to-images-pixabay/README.md

-# Python Image Fetching and Processing Script
+# Text to Image Fetching (with Pixabay) and Processing Script

 This Python script automates the task of fetching images from Pixabay based on user-defined keywords, resizing, and cropping them to a specified size.
 It is designed to be user-friendly, allowing input directly through the command line.